Welcome to the Hedge Laying Association of Ireland's Website.

 THE HEDGE CUTTING SEASON 2016/2017 ENDED 1ST MARCH.

-THE HERITAGE BILL 2016 (see below) is back on the agenda and being debated in the Seanad on the 29th March.
+THE HERITAGE BILL 2016 (see below) has passed through the Seanad and now moves on to the Dail.

 See very recent RSPB evidence/advisory note on August hedge cutting and nesting birds on our Resources page.
 "RSPB evidence/advisory note: August hedge cutting and nesting birds "